Ohio State Buckeyes football: Later years

 The 2015 season for the Buckeyes began with a 10–0 start before losing on a last-second field goal to Michigan State on November 21, ending the Buckeyes' quest to repeat as National Champions.
 However, the Buckeyes recovered in their next two games, with dominating wins over Michigan and then over Notre Dame in the Fiesta Bowl, to finish the season at 12–1.
 The 2016 season started off great with 6 straight victories, including a win over the Oklahoma Sooners, but the streak came to an end as the team lost a heart-breaker to the Penn State Nittany Lions.
 The Buckeyes went on to win the rest of their regular-season games, finishing 11–1.
 They did not play in the Big Ten Championship as Penn State took the division.
 In a controversial call, the College Football Playoff committee gave Ohio State a spot in the Playoff.
 Ohio State lost in the Fiesta Bowl to the Clemson Tigers in an embarrassing 31–0 loss, ending the season 11–2.
 The 2017 season started out on a high note with a victory over the Indiana Hoosiers, but the next week the Buckeyes fell to the Oklahoma Sooners.
 The Buckeyes won the next 6 games, including a win over No. 2 Penn State in a revenge game of sorts.
 The Buckeyes suffered an embarrassing defeat against the Iowa Hawkeyes.
-The Buckeyes ended the season 12–2 overall, winning the rest of their games including a Big Ten Championship victory over Wisconsin and a Cotton Bowl victory over USC.
+The Buckeyes ended the season 12–2 overall, winning the rest of their games including a Big Ten Championship victory over No. 4 Wisconsin and a Cotton Bowl victory over USC.